 Duke Energy is the primary provider of electricity to Wake County residents via the 900 megawatt Shearon Harris Nuclear Power Plant located in southwest Wake County.
 The Town of Wake Forest receives power from Wake Forest Power.
 The Town of Apex is part of the North Carolina Eastern Municipal Power Agency that owns interest in five generating units built by Duke Energy.
 And Wake Electric Membership Corporation provides power to certain areas of Wake and surrounding counties.
 Overall, electricity rates in Wake County are below national average.

-AT&T, CenturyLink, Time Warner, and Verizon are the primary providers of advanced telecommunications service to resident and businesses in Wake County.
+AT&T, CenturyLink, Spectrum, and Verizon are the primary providers of advanced telecommunications service to resident and businesses in Wake County.
 Mobile networks in Raleigh were among the first in the nation to offer 4G and 4G LTE service.
 In 2015, Google announced that it would be laying fiber throughout the Triangle.

 Natural Gas is provided by PSNC Energy.